Explore the medieval world through its art in one of the best preserved medieval cities in Europe

 At least two of your option modules, your research skills module and your dissertation must be completed on Medieval Art and Medievalisms.
 You can either specialise entirely in this area, or select up to two option modules from other fields.

-You can choose up to two option modules from those offered by other humanities departments and our interdisciplinary centres.
+You can choose a limited number of modules from those offered by other humanities departments at York and by our centres.

-You'll complete your dissertation during the Summer Term and summer vacation with the support of your academic supervisor.
-The dissertation will be 15,000 words.
-You'll submit this in September, and it will account for 50% of your final degree mark.
+You'll complete your dissertation with the support of your academic supervisor.
+The dissertation will be up to 15,000 words.

 Recent dissertation topics have included: